akalmykov/keccak256-gnark/README.md

 While working on this project, we

 - Learned about differences in Keccak that Ethereum/BNB uses and SHA3 algorithm
-- Got first hand experience with Golang and Gnark framework
+- Got first hand experience with Golang and gnark framework
 - Performed unit testing with fuzzing, different backends and serialization tests, e.g. Gnark can instantiate "randomized" witnesses and cross check execution result between constraint system solver
 - Learned about optimizing circuits by packing bytes into integers

 Future work:

-- Compile Keccak256 Gnark circuit and execute proving in a browser as WASM module
+- Compile Keccak256 gnark circuit and execute proving in a browser as WASM module
 - Verify a proof on a Solidity and Move smart contracts
 - Benchmark against Circom and Halo2 implementations